This American Life

-This American Life (TAL) is an American monthly hour-long radio program produced in collaboration with Chicago Public Media and hosted by Ira Glass.
+This American Life is a weekly hour-long American radio program produced in collaboration with Chicago Public Media and hosted by Ira Glass.
 It is broadcast on numerous public radio stations in the United States and internationally, and is also available as a free weekly podcast.
 Primarily a journalistic non-fiction program, it has also featured essays, memoirs, field recordings, short fiction, and found footage.
 The first episode aired on November 17, 1995, under the show's original title, Your Radio Playhouse.
 The series was distributed by Public Radio International until June 2014, when the program became self-distributed with Public Radio Exchange delivering new episodes to public radio stations.

 A television adaptation of the show ran for two seasons on the Showtime cable network between June 2007 and May 2008.

 Format

 Each week's show has a theme, explored in several "acts".
 On occasion, an entire program will consist of a single act.
 Each act is produced by a combination of staff and freelance contributors.
 Programs usually begin with a short program identification by host Ira Glass who then introduces a prologue related to the theme which precedes act one.
 This prologue will then lead into the presentation of the theme for that week's show.
 After the introduction of the theme, Glass then introduces the first act of the program.

 Content varies widely by episode.
 Stories are often told as first-person narratives.
 The mood of the show ranges from gloomy to ironic, from thought-provoking to humorous.
 The show often addresses current events, such as Hurricane Katrina in "After the Flood".
 Often This American Life features stories which explore aspects of human nature, such as "Kid Logic", which presented pieces on the reasoning of children.
 The majority of interviews with subjects never make it to the air, as many as 80 percent, because the team looks for interviewees who recount stories in a "particular way".

 The end credits of each show are read by Glass, and include a sound clip extracted out of context from some portion of that show, which Glass humorously attributes to previous WBEZ general manager Torey Malatia, who co-founded the show with Glass in 1995.

 Glass has stated he is contractually obligated to mention station WBEZ (and previously, also former distributor PRI) three times in the course of the show.